-The Sterling Parasitology Laboratory is located at the University of Arizona within the School of Animal and Comparative Biomedical Sciences.
+The Cryptosporidium Production Laboratory is located at the University of Arizona within the School of Animal and Comparative Biomedical Sciences.
 The lab is one of the largest producers of Cryptosporidium parvum oocysts and ships to numerous customers worldwide.
-Cryptosporidium research efforts in the Sterling Parasitology Laboratory have contributed to monoclonal antibody detection techniques, production and purification methods, viability testing methods and genomic identification methods.
+Cryptosporidium research efforts in the Cryptosporidium Production Laboratory have contributed to monoclonal antibody detection techniques, production and purification methods, viability testing methods and genomic identification methods.

 Production of the Iowa isolate oocysts consists of propagation in neonatal Holstein calves approximately 1 - 2 times per month.
 The oocysts are purified using discontinuous sucrose and cesium chloride centrifugation gradients.
 Our purified oocysts are stored at 4 degrees Celsius in an antibiotic solution